ibbles/LearningUnreal/Scriptable Tools Mode.md

 There are typed overloads such as Watch Bool Property and Watch Int Property.
 I assume the include the new value with the event.

+## Store / Restore Property Values

+To have the tool remember settings between uses, call Restore Property Set Settings in the On Script Setup event.
+In the On Script Shutdown event call Save Property Set Settings if Shutdown Type is Completed or Accept.
+That makes it so that the next time the tool's On Script Setup logic is run the Restore Property Set Settings call will get those values back.

+## Controlling Property Visibility

+A property may not always be relevant.
+For example enabling one setting may cause other related settings to appear.
+A property is shown or hidden with the Set Property Visible By Name function.
+This is often done from the property changed callback of the property that has related settings, and possibly also On Script setup for the initial state.

 # Transform Gizmo